lbryio/lbry.com/content/news/142-unbubbled.md

 And coming November 2017 is STEAL THIS SIDESHOW, a bi-weekly video podcast of the best asides from Jamie King's STEAL THIS SHOW presented by TorrentFreak.

-Please support your favorite creators by tipping LBRY credits in-app.
+Please support your favorite creators by tipping LBRY Credits in-app.

 [**Download LBRY today**](/get).
 Is your favorite channel not on LBRY?
 Help us feature what you want to see! [reilly@lbry.com](mailto:reilly@lbry.com) to make it happen.
 Or sync your own channel at: /youtube